rnetser/github-metrics/README.md

 - It looks up which team the reviewer belongs to (within the same repository)
 - If the reviewer's team differs from the PR's sig label, it's marked as a cross-team review
 - Cross-team reviews are displayed in the Team Dynamics dashboard and Contributors page
+- The optional `maintainers` key defines repository maintainers who can be excluded from metrics using the "Exclude Maintainers" filter

 **Note:** Cross-team tracking is per-repository.
 A user can belong to different teams in different repositories.